 I put in 100 hours so you only need to put in 10 minutes

 Data visualization has always been a part of my professional life, but recently it's become my main focus.
-And curiosity is a huge reason to blame for this.
+Curiosity is a huge reason to blame for this.
 Not only is curiosity important for understanding nuances in the context of an industry or a new topic, but for looking at the data in an intimate way.